Learn more about what an ICO is and how to get involved.

 - Potential compatibility with almost any device imaginable

 It’s an ambitious project that uses buzzwords to make promises that sound too good to be true.
-But it’s also a legitimate, transparent and viable open-source project, and the value of IOTA tokens has multiplied since the ICO.
-The people who bought into its ICO are probably very happy with their decision to buy.
+But it’s also a legitimate, transparent and viable open-source project, and the value of IOTA tokens has multiplied since the ICO. are probably very happy with their decision to buy.

 PlexCoin is on the other end of the spectrum.
 It skipped over all the technical details and instead offered some fairly basic features, most of which already exist.
 All the details were vague, except its promise of a 1,354% return in the first month.

 This alone makes it almost certain that it’s an ICO scam.
-No legitimate ICO will ever guarantee a return.
+No legitimate ICO will ever guarantee a return on investment.

-Its creators are also anonymous, and there are no details on the team behind it.
+Its creators are also anonymous and there are no details of the team behind it.
 But if there were, they might show that “PlexCorp” was created by a Canadian businessman named Dominic Lacroix who has previously been charged with six counts of fraud.

-Despite that, it managed to raise more than $15 million from unsuspecting traders afraid of missing out on the next big thing.
+Despite that, it managed to raise over $15 million from unsuspecting traders afraid of missing out on the next big thing.

 Scam ICO red flags